Kwentsir/kwentsir-Portfolio/README.md

 # Project Name : Joseph Kwesi Kwentsir Portfolio

-> Description the project.
-This is my portofolio.
+>This is the mobile skeleton of my portfolio.

 ## Built With